FLARE: Fast Low-rank Attention Routing Engine: Benchmarking and Comparison

 \subsection{Benchmark datasets}

-We evaluate all models on six benchmark datasets and our proposed AM dataset, each designed to assess generalization, scalability, and robustness to domain irregularity in PDE surrogate modeling.
+We evaluate all models on five benchmark datasets and our proposed AM dataset, each designed to assess generalization, scalability, and robustness to domain irregularity in PDE surrogate modeling.
 A summary is provided in \autoref{tab:dataset_summary}.

 \paragraph{Elasticity.} This benchmark estimates the inner stress distribution of elastic materials based on their structure.
 Each sample consists of a tensor of shape $972 \times 2$ representing the 2D coordinates of discretized points, and the output is the stress at each point ($972 \times 1$).
 The dataset contains 1,000 training and 200 test samples with different material structures~\citep{li2023fourier}.